 In the past, you could switch between Tricare programs whenever you wanted.
 You could be on Tricare Prime for a while, then switch to Select, and even to a US Family Health Plan, without any reason.
 You can’t switch between Tricare Prime and Tricare Select randomly anymore.
 (But you can still switch between Tricare Prime and USFHP, because they are both considered a Tricare Prime plan.
 Go figure.)

 Under the new rules, you will only be permitted to change plans during an annual open season, or if you have a qualifying life event.
 The open season happens in November and December of each year, during which time you will select your plan for the following year.
-The open season for 2019 Tricare coverage will be from 12 November 2018 to 10 December 2018.

 This includes maternity care, and becoming pregnant is not a qualifying life event.
 If you become pregnant, you’re stuck with the Tricare plan you have until the open season or until you have a separate qualifying life event.
 No more staying on Prime until you become pregnant, then switching to Standard for maternity care.
 When the baby is actually born, that is a qualifying life event, and then you can change plans.